botbreeder/what-the-matrix-is/README.md

 a(b c)
 ```

-Assignment / equivalence can prove useful.
+Assignment / equivalence can prove useful, and feel more natural than local names.

 ```
 a: b(c)
 ```

-And grouping things as ordered lists too.
+And grouping things as ordered lists feels basic too.

 ```
 [a b c]